 Here are a few things to consider when thinking of purchasing laminate flooring:

 - Easy to install

 - Uncomplicated to remove

 - Resists scratching

 - Needs to be replaced more often

 Because of the way laminate flooring is made, it is a good option for many homeowners and businesses.
-Many interior designers choose laminate wood flooring as a more cost-effective choice.
+Also, many interior designers choose laminate wood flooring as a more cost-effective choice.
 Check with your local Carpet & Tile Mart to see the colors, sizes, and styles of laminate flooring from which you can choose.